 In 2009 Ian was the Nelson Police representative on the board in the role as Family Violence Coordinator.
 The partnership between NZ Police and BBBS Nelson has continued to remain strong with committed board members such as Ian.

-While there are many ways to measure success, personally the best measure is witnessing the smiles on the young faces of our mentorees that he knows without the BBBS programme may not have been provided the same opportunities in life.
+While there are many ways to measure success, personally the best measure is witnessing the smiles on the young faces of our mentees, those he knows that without the BBBS programme may not have been provided the same opportunities in life.

 Sue has lived in Nelson for the last 18 years and works for Plus4 Insurance Solutions as their Practice Manager.
 She has been involved in fundraising on various School PA’s over the last decade and was introduced to BBBS by a friend who thought she might like to become involved with a very worthwhile and rewarding cause, as her children had left home.

-Lani joined the Big Brother Big Sisters Board in 2017 and works at Tasman District Council as the Community Partnerships Officer.
+Lani joined the Big Brothers Big Sisters Board in 2017 and works at Tasman District Council as the Community Partnerships Officer.